Psy-Fer/bedpull/README.md

 ```

 ### Per-Haplotype Consensus Building
-`bedpull` doesn't build consensus sequences itself — for that, pair it with
+`bedpull` doesn't build consensus sequences itself.
+Pair it with
 [poa-consensus](https://github.com/Psy-Fer/poa-consensus), a banded partial-order
-alignment tool built for exactly this.
+alignment tool built for that purpose.
 Use `--hap_split` to bin reads from a
 BAM's `HP` tag (or a PAF's `hp:i:` tag) into one FASTA per haplotype, then run
 `poa-consensus` on each file to get a per-haplotype consensus.
 Use a single-region
 BED (or one BED file per locus) so each haplotype FASTA holds reads from only
-that region — `poa-consensus` builds one consensus per input file.
+that region; `poa-consensus` builds one consensus per input file.

 ```bash
 # 1. Extract reads for one region, split by haplotype